bram2w/baserow/docs/guides/installation/install-on-ubuntu.md

 ## Setup NGINX

-If you're unfamiliar with NGINX: NGINX uses so called "virtualhosts" to direct web traffic from outside of your network to the correct application on your server.
+If you're unfamiliar with NGINX: NGINX uses so called "virtualhosts" to direct web traffic from outside your network to the correct application on your server.
 These virtual hosts are defined in `.conf` files which are put into the `/etc/nginx/sites-enabled/` directory where NGINX will then process them on startup.
 Baserow comes with two configuration files for NGINX.
 After moving these over, change